hakusaro/shinda-sekai-sensen/README.md

 * Inconsistent database names.
 * Inconsistent data access.
   * Inconsistent model use and access.
+* Some database fields are setup to support Steam.
+* Some code is ShankShock specific.
+* Some code is Heroku specific.

 This is a proof of concept for the idea of Shinda Sekai Sensen and an attempt to solve the problems above.
 It is being used at [ShankShock](http://shankshock.com/) on a full time basis in order to test, but will be available for the community in a supported form soon.